dullroar/TW5-atomfeed/README.md

 TiddlyWiki5 plugin to generate ATOM feed (http://www.ietf.org/rfc/rfc4287.txt).

-It works in the browser but its primary use case is for generating a feed for static sites using something similar to the following when running TiddlyWiki under node.js:
+It works in the browser (sort of) but its primary use case is for generating a feed for static sites using something similar to the following when running TiddlyWiki under node.js:

 ```
 tiddlywiki --rendertiddlers [!is[system]] statictiddler.html static text/plain  --rendertiddler atomfeed atom.xml text/plain
 ```

+If you want to hack it to work better for a single-file browser-based TW, see Felix Richter's [@makefu] approach in the comment thread [here](https://github.com/Jermolene/TiddlyWiki5/issues/677#issuecomment-74571712).

 The rest of this document presumes familiarity with TiddlyWiki5 (TW) and node.js (node).